My friends and family that know me well, know much about my struggle with the metabolic disorder, hypothyroidism, and thyroid disease.

 Your thyroid is a butterfly-shaped gland in the front middle of your neck that secretes hormones, specifically T-4 (or thyroxine), among others.
 These hormones influence your metabolism, overall growth, and development, as well as your body temperature.
 There are two types of thyroid malfunction:

-- Hypothyroidism (the much more popular of the two) is a decreased or low production of thyroid hormones, including T-4.
+- a decreased or low production of thyroid hormones, including T-4.
 Individuals with hypothyroidism tend to feel cool often, have slow metabolic reaction to foods (metabolism), gain weight or find it hard to lose weight, may experience bouts of sluggishness, lack of energy, hair loss or thinning and even problems with regular hormonal and reproductive function.

 Both of these diseases MUST be controlled with medicine for your body to function normally and the only way for you to find out if you have either is to get a blood test administered by your doctor’s office.